haiko-xyz/amm/docs/1-technical-overview.md

 ) -> felt252;
 ```

-This initialises the market with the provided parameters and assigns a `market_id`, which is simply the Poseidon chain hash of the immutable parameters.
-The immutable parameters are those in the list above, excluding `start_limit`, `protocol_share` and `is_concentrated` (these can be configurable later by the contract owner).
+This initialises a market with the provided parameters and assigns a `market_id`, which is simply the Poseidon chain hash of the immutable parameters (i.e. those in the list above, excluding `start_limit`, `protocol_share` and `is_concentrated`).

 Duplicate markets are disallowed by checking the `market_id` against a mapping of existing markets.

 ### Adding or removing liquidity

-Adding or removing liquidity is achieved by calling `modify_liquidity()`, and passing in the relevant `market_id`, a price range denominated in limits, and either a positive or negative `liquidity_delta`.
+Liquidity providers can add or remove liquidity by calling `modify_liquidity()`, and passing in the relevant `market_id`, a price range denominated in limits, and either a positive or negative `liquidity_delta`.

 ```rust
 fn modify_position(